EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 **Note:** The following folder locations are recommendations.
 You may choose a different folder location.

 1. In `/home/deck/Applications`, create a `Distrobox` folder
-2. In the `Distrobox` folder, right click `Open Terminal Here`, enter:
+2. In the `Distrobox` folder, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `git clone https://github.com/MorsGames/sm64plus`
 3. A `sm64plus` folder will be created, place your Super Mario 64 ROM in this folder
 4. Rename the Super Mario 64 ROM to `baserom.us.z64`

 #### Building Super Mario 64 Plus

-1. In `/home/deck/Applications/Distrobox/sm64plus/`, right click `Open Terminal Here`, enter:
+1. In `/home/deck/Applications/Distrobox/sm64plus/`, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `distrobox enter ubuntu`
 2. Enter:
     * `make -j4`